-Just make sure not to go overboard, or you’ll end up with a blown out photo.
+Just make sure not to go overboard or you’ll end up with a blown-out photo.
 Remember that when it comes to editing, moderation is crucial.

 Now that you know how helpful shadows can be in influencing the mood of your images, try to incorporate them whenever possible.

-Always observe how light and darkness interact each other in your frame.
+Always observe how light and darkness interact with each other in your frame.
 If you keep your eyes peeled, you might just capture something magical.